Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Appendix Cancer Risk Factors

 Anything that increases your chance of getting appendix cancer is a risk factor.
-Not everyone with risk factors gets appendix cancer.
+Risk factors include:

 - Smoking tobacco

 - Gender: Women are more likely to develop carcinoid tumors than men

 - Certain health conditions, such as atrophic gastritis, pernicious anemia or Zollinger-Ellison syndrome, which affect the stomach’s ability to make acid